arinahuque23/event-management/Question_and_Ans.md

 <details><summary><b>B: `ReferenceError: greetign is not defined`</b></summary>
 <p>

-#### Answer: <b>  In this code, I've declared a variable called "greeting" with the statement let greeting;.
-However, I've also inadvertently created a variable called "greetign" without declaring it explicitly with let.
-This is why  encountering an error where "greeting is not defined" because i never declared "greetign" as a variable. </b>
+#### Answer: ?

-<i>Write your explanation here</i>
+<i>In youthisr code, i've declared a variable called "greeting" with the statement let greeting;.
+However, i've also inadvertently created a variable called "greetign" without declaring it explicitly with let.
+This is why encountering an error where "greeting is not defined" because i never declared "greetign" as a variable.</i>

 </p>
 </details>